joeyede/AutorunAutotune/README.md

 # AutorunAutotune
 This is a Dockerfile + instructions to make it easier to run OpenAPS Autotune and allow automation.

-# Status: Currently this only has a single user use at your own risk!
+# Status: In testing.
+Only has a few users, use at your own risk!

 ## Caution and disclaimer
 By following these instructions you are using components provided by OpenAPS as a reference implementation.
 Nobody can